-Examples of Personal Data within the Buyer's Poise network environment may include, but not limited to, data related to nominated Buyer Staff (including volunteers, agents, and temporary workers), customers/ clients, citizens, suppliers, users etc: name, address, date of birth, NI number, telephone number, pay, images, biometric data etc. PII information provided to the Buyer for processing include: Name NI number Address Telephone number Date of Birth Nationality and Visa details Email Previous Addresses Vetting Information - SC certificates Employment history and references Buyer Staff (including volunteers, agents and temporary workers), customers/clients, suppliers, citizens such as patients, students/pupils, members of the public, users of various Buyer services websites/portals etc. Supplier Staff (including contractors and permanent) and customers/ clients.
-The Supplier shall return and delete or destroy all such Personal Data and information accessed and Processed by the expiration of the Call-Off Contract.
-Data transferred to the Buyer for the purpose of Security Clearances and Vetting by the Supplier shall be destroyed by the client following the processing of the personal data to confirm security clearances and vetting.
-The onus is on the processor to destroy the personal data immediately following confirmation of Security Clearance and vetting.
-No data should be retained longer than 3 years after the completion of the project.
+Type of Personal Data Examples of Personal Data within the Buyer's Poise network environment may include, but not limited to, data related to nominated Buyer Staff (including volunteers, agents, and temporary workers), customers/ clients, citizens, suppliers, users etc: name, address, date of birth, NI number, telephone number, pay, images, biometric data etc.

+PII information provided to the Buyer for processing include:

+Name

+NI number

+Address

+Telephone number Parts of Pinth

+Date of Birth Nationality and Visa details

+Nationality and Visa detailsEmail

+Previous Addresses

+Vetting Information - SC certificates

+Employment history and references

+Categories of Data Buyer Staff (including volunteers, agents and temporary workers),

+Subject customers/clients, suppliers, citizens such as patients, students/pupils, members of the public, users of various Buyer

+services websites/portals etc.

+•

+Supplier Staff (including contractors and permanent) and

+Diam for notions and customers/ clients.

+Plan for return and destruction of the The Supplier shall return and delete or destroy all such Personal Data and information accessed and Processed by the expiration of

+data once the the Call-Off Contract.

+Processing is

+complete Data transferred to the Buyer for the purpose of Security

+UNLESS Clearances and Vetting by the Supplier shall be destroyed by the

+requirement under Union or Member client following the processing of the personal data to confirm

+State law to security clearances and vetting.
+The onus is on the processor to destroy the personal data immediately following confirmation of

+preserve that type Security Clearance and vetting.
+No data should be retained longer

+of data than 3 years after the completion of the project.